Aditya Roy/AI-Generated Image

 And it's a fair one.

-Let’s be honest: Rs 2,000 a month feels like a drop in the ocean.
-That’s barely a fancy dinner or a few cab rides from my office to the New Delhi Railway Station.
-When everyone seems to be chasing multi-crore wealth, this humble SIP seems underwhelming.
+Rs 2,000 is barely a fancy dinner or a few cab rides from my office to the New Delhi Railway Station.
+When everyone seems to be chasing multi-crore wealth, and that too as quickly as possible, this humble SIP naturally seems underwhelming.

 Using Value Research’s SIP calculator, I showed him how a Rs 2,000 monthly SIP in a good equity mutual fund delivering an average 12 per cent annual return could grow over time:

-“Over Rs 61 lakh?” he raised an eyebrow.
+“Over Rs 61 lakh?” he raised an eyebrow, slightly skeptical at first.

 “Yes,” I smiled.
 “That's what time does.
-It's not about how much you start with, it’s about how long you stay with it.”
+It's not about how much you start with, it’s about how long you stay with your habit.”

-And as your income grows, increasing your SIP becomes second nature.
+And as your income grows, increasing your SIP then becomes second nature.
+And it becomes easier and more fun to invest.

 That night, my junior raised another concern.
 “What if I need the money?
 Won’t it get locked in?”